tkem/mopidy-podcast-gpodder/README.rst

 ========================================================================

 Mopidy-Podcast-gpodder.net is a Mopidy-Podcast_ extension for
-searching and browsing podcasts on `gpodder.net`_.
+searching and browsing podcasts using the `gpodder.net`_ Web service.

 Installation